The online Comment window has expired

 • Default_avatar

-A Turner about 4 years ago
+A Turner over 4 years ago

 I am an Oakland resident in District 2, and I support these tenant protection upgrades.
 In the past as a tenant, I have been forbidden to move in a new roommate in a 1-to-1 replacement by my landlord and threatened with eviction if I moved in a new tenant.